daphnehe/SignLanguageDetection/README.md

 (This is a work in progress)

-I will not be uploading my collected image data for privacy.
+I will not be uploading image data collected through cv2 video capture for privacy.